Overlays allow you to view two or more different populations in the same plot. Overlays can be applied to both dot plots and histograms.

 There are several options to change the way that overlays are displays.
 Options can be accessed by right-clicking on the plot.
 Display Options include:

-You can edit the legend of the histogram by right clicking the plot and selecting "Edit Legend".
+You can edit the legend by right clicking the plot and selecting "Edit Legend".
 This allows you to change the color and order of the entries in the legend.
-Note that the order of the items determines which histogram is displayed on top of the others.
-Also, note that you move top entry in the legend; it will always be the population you first dragged the overlays onto so choose which population to start with appropriately.
+Note that the order of the items determines which population is displayed on top of the others.

 The legend can be toggled on or off by right-clicking the plot and selecting "Hide Legend" or "Show Legend."